jock-dalby/functionalProgramming/README.md

 Asynchronous code may be executed at the same time, out of order, or at least before other steps have fully completed.

 A promise represents a value which may be available now, or in the future, or never.
-Promises are more powerful than callbacks because they compose, which means they can easily be combined to build larger, more complicated functions.
+Promises are native to ES6 and are more powerful than callbacks because they are composable, which means they can easily be combined to build larger, more complicated functions.

 A Promise is always in one of these 3 states: